 To make his recollections of where he had been even more endearing, Hubbard took the time to hand tint nearly all of his photographs.
 He would say swabbing and glazing the Marshall oil colors onto his black and white enlargements gave him one more opportunity to re-live his experiences in these out of the way places.

-“This was the first time I had ever been aware of how fast the landscape could change colors before my eyes.
+“Before I took up hand tinting, I was never aware of how fast the landscape could change colors before my eyes.
 I learned to take the time to really look at all the different tints and hues in the scene.”

 “There is no way to apply every last color to everything in the picture, so I try to tint the photograph the way I remember the place.
 I put in just enough color to make it look real.”